-Doctors are legally required to notify the Public Health Service of cases of Shigella disease under the Health Act 1956.
-In the Nelson Marlborough district around one case of shigella disease is notified to the Medical Officer of Health each year.
+Doctors and laboratories are legally required to notify the Public Health Service of cases of Shigella disease under the Health Act 1956.
+In the Nelson Marlborough district around six cases of shigella disease are notified to the Medical Officer of Health each year.

 Symptoms consist of:

 - Vomiting (sometimes)

 In typical cases the faeces (poo) contain blood, mucus and pus.
 Symptoms usually begin 1-3 days after ingesting the bacteria.
 Dehydration (fluid loss) may be severe, especially among infants.

 Contact your GP or Healthline (0800 611 116) for further advice.

 How is it spread?